Dataport/polar/packages/clients/meldemichel/API.md

         mapBaseLayer: 452,
         mapCenter: '566808.8386735287,5935896.23173797',
         // NOTE: vendor_maps_distance_to and -_plz are not read
       })

+      /* To change the stadtwald layer's visibility in 'SINGLE' mode, use this;
+       * this key can be used standalone or within the call seen above */ meldemichelMapInstance.$store.dispatch('meldemichel/setMapState', {
+        stadtwaldActive: true, // or false
+      })

       // to retrieve map state updates, use this snippet: